 The Best Products With CoQ10

 "It's fragrance-free, alcohol-free, non-comedogenic, and gentle enough for sensitive skin," says Idriss.
-Plus, it's packed with vitamin E and beta carotene for softer, smoother skin.
+Plus, it's packed with vitamin E and beta carotene meant for softer, smoother skin.

-Made with CoQ10 and açaí, noni, mangosteen, and pomegranate extracts, this will not only make your skin feel super nourished, but also make a noticeable difference in complexion.
+Made with CoQ10 and açaí, noni, mangosteen, and pomegranate extracts, this promises to not only make your skin feel super nourished but also make a noticeable difference in complexion.

 "Our HiQ CoQ10 Anti-Aging Facial Serum is actually the most concentrated CoQ10 anti-aging facial serum on the market," says Pickens.
-Mixed with organic green tea extract, vitamins, and other antioxidants, it protects the skin from free radical damage while also healing skin from it.
+Mixed with organic green tea extract, vitamins, and other antioxidants, it promises to protect the skin from free radical damage while also healing skin from it.

 "It's a good option for the neck, décolletage, and even body, as it's a little thinner and spreads easier," Idriss says about this Gold Bond lotion.
 While most people want to smooth and hydrate the skin on their face, it's always a good idea to treat the rest of your body, too.

 This moisturizer is lightweight, but it's filled with tons of super ingredients.
 CoQ10 is the star ingredient, but it also boasts vitamins B3 and B5, aloe vera, and jojoba oil.
-Not only does it help fade hyper-pigmentation, but aloe and jojoba help to moisturize and smooth skin.
+Not only does it promise to help fade hyper-pigmentation, but aloe and jojoba are meant to help moisturize and smooth skin.

-A cult-favorite, this Indie Lee toner contains no alcohol and soothing ingredients like aloe, chamomile, and cucumber.
-It also has hyaluronic acid to help keep skin moisturized.
+A cult-favorite, this Indie Lee toner contains no alcohol, but it's packed with soothing ingredients like aloe, chamomile, and cucumber.
+It also has hyaluronic acid meant to help keep skin moisturized.
 To incorporate this into your routine, simply wet a cotton pad with the toner, swipe it on, and then apply your serums or moisturizers as you normally would.

 Byrdie editors love this lightweight facial oil from Herbivore, which has a base made of rosehip oil and sea buckthorn oil.
 It's on the pricey side, but a little bit of this oil goes a long way.
-Three to four drops make your skin look glowy AF, and it also moisturizes and evens out your skin tone.
+Three to four drops make your skin look glowy AF, and it also promises to moisturize and even out your skin tone.